 Digital Video Script

 YOUNG TAY: My mom was in high school when she had me.
-My grandmother raised me at first, but then she became disabled and I had to become her caretaker.
-I had to help her eat, help her bathe, help her with everything.
+My grandmother raised me at first, but then she got sick and I had to take care of her.
+I had to help her eat, help her take a bath, help her with everything.
 My world kind of caved in.
 Everything was stressful.
 I was depressed, I got bullied.
 I was angry, I lashed out.
 I spent some time in the foster care system and the juvenile justice system.

 YOUNG TAY: My grades were horrible.
 It wasn’t because I had trouble understanding the content.
 School just didn’t matter compared to everything else that was overwhelming me.